Davidya.ca

 HeadshotAbout the Author

-This journey began in the early ’70s when I explored brain research and consciousness.
-That led to meditation and I started Transcendental Meditation (TM) in ’74.
-Within the year, I went on a 6-month retreat to broaden my understanding, learn to teach TM, and deepen the practice.
-After several months of clearing, I began witnessing full-time, then cosmic perception began.
+This spiritual journey began in the mid-70s when I discovered Transcendental Meditation (TM).
+I quickly became fascinated, taking classes, then a six-month retreat to broaden my understanding, learn to teach it, and deepen the practice.
+After several months of clearing, I began witnessing full time, then cosmic perception began.

 Maharishi Mahesh Yogi verified the experiences at the end of the course and said there would be much more.
 But although he taught that witnessing full-time meant Cosmic Consciousness, I had not yet made that shift from ego to Self (Atman).
 I was Self-aware but still ego-attached.
 In the ensuing years, much more opened to perception while I continued to meditate.
-But the focus shifted to being a householder, raising a family, and pursing a career.
+But the focus gradually shifted to being a householder, raising a family, and working.

-In the mid-2000’s, I left my web application company and a great deal else left too.
-Spirituality returned to the forefront and I reconnected with several old friends.
-I was surprised to discover that a few had awoken.
-Some feedback and darshan (resonance) with Lorn Hoff led to the Self waking up to itself here too.
-Probably because of the long witnessing, the next couple of stages came quickly.
+In the mid-2peacock feather000s, I left my web application company, and a great deal else left too.
+Spirituality returned to the forefront.
+I discovered that some old friends had awakened.
+Some feedback and darshan (resonance) with Lorn Hoff led to the Self waking up to itself here, too.
+The next couple of stages came quickly.
 Dozens of others I knew switched as well, broadening my understanding of the process.

 About this Web Site

-After the awakening happened I felt called to share and began a free blog called in2deep.
-I’ve long found writing a useful exercise for clarifying what I understand and this medium amplified that.
-I’ve since found the act of writing can draw out understanding too.
-I migrated to this hosted site in late 2013 with over 1,180 articles.
+After the awakening happened, I felt called to share and began a free blog called in2deep.
+Rather than sharing my personal experiences, I focused on what I’d learned from those experiences.
+I migrated to a paid site in late 2013 with over 1,180 articles.

 David-ya turned out to be an old form of the Hebrew David that means beloved of God.
 Da-vidya also means giver of knowledge in Sanskrit.

-On the right sidebar is a blue feather icon.
-A feather is a symbol for a writer (the original pen) and a blue feather is an ancient symbol for truth because the blue colour is created by an optical illusion.
+In the logo is a blue feather icon.
+A feather is a symbol for a writer (the original pen) and a blue feather is an ancient symbol for truth because an optical illusion creates the blue colour.

-The Isha Upanishad quoted at the very bottom is a short but very potent text, especially when read orally in it’s native Sanskrit.
-The quote is not a reference to the gold of wealth but rather to that of sattva.
+The Isha Upanishad quoted at the very bottom is a short but very potent text, especially when read orally in its native Sanskrit.
+The quote is not a reference to the gold of wealth but to that of sattva guna.
 One must go beyond the three gunas to see the truth of creation.

 Podcast music composed and performed by David Berthiaume.
 Used with permission.